protocollabs/maparo-std/doc/control-protocol.md

 > and filter the results later if several servers are within the multicast
 > domain.

+## Control Address and Data Address

+Beside iperf and other performance measurement programs maparo splits control and data channel for maximum flexibility.
+Most often the control and data channels are routed over the same protocol and path.
+Sometimes the setup requires something special.
+Imagine a network with loss of 50%, a TCP control channel will not work in such environments.
+To analyse such networks it is required to provide two networks: a test network and a control network.
+To support such environments maparo must differentiate control and data plane.

+> Example: **Maparo Pulser**
+> Two options are available
+> - addr <addr>
+> - ctrl-addr <addr>
+>

 ## Control Message Ordering and Sessions

 Maparo Control Protocol is stateles - control session do not exist.
 There